PrioritySoftware/PrioritySoftware.github.io/_sdk/Print-Attachments.md

+---
+title: Print Attachments from a Procedure
+layout: sdk_nav
+---

 To print files (e.g., attachments) from within a [procedure](Procedures "wikilink"), include the **PREXFILE** program in an SQLI step.
 The **PREXFILE** program receives several parameters: